-No later than one (1) week before the FTPC, the government shall file and email the documents described below in Microsoft Word format to WLH Chambers@cacd.uscourts.gov:
+No later than one (1) week before the FPTC, the government shall file and email the documents described below in Microsoft Word format to SRM Chambers@cacd.uscourts.gov:

 - A trial memorandum;

 - Proposed voir dire questions, if any;

 - A witness list;

-- An exhibit list; - A joint case-specific glossary for the CRD; - Joint jury instructions in the form described below; and - A joint proposed verdict form
+- An exhibit list;

+- A joint case-specific glossary for the CRD;

+Joint jury instructions in the form described below; and

+• A joint proposed verdict form

-The government must provide a Mandatory Chambers Copy of each document delivered to Judge Hsu's mailbox outside the Clerk's Office on the Fourth Floor of the First Street Courthouse no later than 5:00 p.m. on the first court day after the filing date.
+The government must provide a Mandatory Chambers Copy of each document delivered to Judge Murillo's mailbox outside the Clerk's Office on the 4th Floor of the First Street Courthouse no later than 5:00 p.m. on the first court day after the filing date.
 The Mandatory Chambers Copies must be "binder ready" (three-hole punched on the left side, without blue-backs or staples).

-- 1. Trial Memorandum.
+1. Trial Memorandum.

 The government's trial memorandum shall set forth: (1) a factual summary of the government's case-in-chief; (2) a statement of the charges and the elements of each charge; (3) a time estimate of the length of the government's case-in-chief, including anticipated cross-examination; and (4) a discussion of relevant legal and evidentiary issues as applied to the facts of the particular case.
-The government shall specify, after a meet and confer, whether the parties agree or disagree on matters (1) through (4). - 2.
-Witness Lists.
-Witness lists must identify all potential witnesses using full names including middle names and the year of birth for common names and must be in the format specified in Local Civil Rule 16-5.
-If the defense objects to identifying a potential witness (not already on the government's list), the objection must be raised at the PTC.
-The lists must include for each witness: (1) a brief description of the testimony; (2) the reasons the testimony is unique and not redundant; and (3) a time estimate in hours for direct and cross-examination.
-The parties should use the template posted to Judge Hsu's webpage.
-Any Amended Witness List must be filed by 12:00 p.m. (noon) on the Friday before trial and emailed to WLH Chambers@cacd.uscourts.gov in Microsoft Word format.
+After a meet and confer, the government shall specify whether the parties agree or disagree on matters (1) through (4).

+2. Witness Lists.

+Witness lists must identify all potential witnesses using full names-including middle names and the year of birth for common names-and must be in the format specified in Local Civil Rule 16-5.
+If the defense objects to identifying a potential witness (not already on the government's list), the objection must be raised at the FPTC.
+For each witness, the list must include: (1) a brief description of the testimony; (2) the reasons the testimony is unique and not redundant; and (3) a time estimate in hours for direct and cross-examination.
+The parties should use the template posted on Judge Murillo's webpage.
+Any Amended Witness List must be filed by 12:00 p.m. (noon) on the Friday before trial and emailed to SRM Chambers@cacd.uscourts.gov in Microsoft Word format.